 This charming home decor can be made with about 24 corks, some orange acrylic paint, and a hot glue gun.
 Follow the step-by-step directions on My Gourmet Connection.

-10. A trivet to place underneath hot pots and pans
+10. Create a trivet to place under hot pots and pans

 11. Prevent water damage behind your sink

-Depending on how much and how often you drink, it might take awhile to save up corks to get this one rolling.
-But once you’ve gotten a decent collection going, try gluing them all onto a corkboard and mount it up behind your sink.
+Depending on how much and how often you drink, it might take a while to save up corks to get this one rolling.
+But once you’ve got a decent collection going, try gluing them all onto a corkboard and mount it up behind your sink.